Skip to main content

 • It builds exposure through multiple market conditions.

-• It keeps momentum when news flow becomes noisy.
+• It keeps momentum when the news flow becomes noisy.

 Lever 3: Behavior during drawdowns